 The Group does not use derivative financial instruments for speculative purposes, and has not pledged collateral in relation to any of its derivative instruments.

-At 31 March 2015, the Group's derivatives are not designated in formal hedging relationships (2014: same), and instead are measured at fair value through the Income Statement.
+At 31 March 2015, the Group's derivatives are not designated in formal hedging relationships, and instead are measured at fair value through profit or loss (2014: same).